michaljurecko/n-asset-macro/README.md

 ### `needed`

-Error handling is set in the [configuration](https://github.com/webrouse/n-asset-macro/blob/master/README.md#configuration) using: `missingAsset`, `missingManifest`, `missingRevision` keys.
+Error handling is set in the [configuration](https://github.com/webrouse/n-asset-macro/blob/master/README.md#configuration) using: `missingAsset`, `missingManifest` and`missingRevision` keys.

 These settings can by overrided by third macro parameter or using `needed` key (default `true`).